ttaubert/octoblog/source/_posts/2016-01-14-build-your-own-signal-desktop.markdown

 ---
 layout: post
 title: "Build your own Signal Desktop"
-subtitle: "How to package the Signal Private Messenger and NW.js into a standalone desktop application"
+subtitle: "Package the Signal Private Messenger and NW.js into a standalone app"
 date: 2016-01-15 16:00:00 +0100
 ---

 The Signal Private Messenger is great. **Use it.** It's probably the best secure messenger on the market.
-When recently a desktop app was announced people were eager to join the beta and even happier when the invite finally showed up in their inbox.
-So was I, it's a great app and works surprisingly well for a beta.
+When recently a desktop app was announced people were eager to join the beta and even happier when an invite finally showed up in their inbox.
+So was I, it's a great app and works surprisingly well for an early version.

-The only problem I and a few other people have with it is that it's a Chrome App.
-It probably wouldn't have been too hard to make it work in Firefox but I appreciate the effort the developers put in so far.
-I thought about helping to make it compatible with Firefox but I don't think this is what I or even other people want.
+The only problem is that it's a Chrome App.
+Apart from excluding folks with other browsers it's also a shitty user experience.
+If you too want your messaging app not tied to a browser then let's just build our own standalone variant of Signal Desktop.

 ## Build your very own Signal

-People want a standalone app.
-Just accepting the fact that it's a Chrome app we can use NW.js as they just introduced Chrome App support in version 0.13, that is currently in Beta.
-I'll show you how to build your very own Signal Private Messenger as a standalone desktop application.
+Signal Desktop is a Chrome App, so the easiest way to turn it into a standalone app is to use [NW.js](http://nwjs.io/).
+Conveniently, their next release v0.13 will ship with Chrome App support and is available for download as a beta version.

 First, make sure you have `git` and `npm` installed.
 Then open a terminal and prepare a temporary build directory to which we can download a few things and